 As a result, and with the 2023 elections around the corner, Erdogan has gone into a “survival mode” to maintain his political power.
 At home, he has begun using repressive tactics to avoid any sort of opposition to his power and policies.
 Abroad, Erdogan has turned Turkey’s foreign policy towards an assertive path, especially in the Middle East.
 Both domestically and internationally, national security has become the priority – partly in an attempt to divert citizens’ attention from Turkey’s many troubles and partly as a way to appeal to the nationalist right and the nationalist beliefs among the population.
 Erdogan’s extreme focus on the PKK struggle is the main example.
 The regional instability that is strengthening the PKK is a good enough justification for Erdogan’s military assertiveness, which contributes to diverting citizens’ attention.

 Behind this assertive strategy stands the perception that Erdogan can and will revive Turkey’s lost imperial power.
 The fall of the Ottoman Empire is still fresh in the electorate’s minds, thus Erdogan’s rhetoric resonates within the population.
-While, in theory, such a strategy sounds good, it is impossible to achieve it without a strong military.
+While, in theory, such a strategy appears feasible, it is impossible to achieve it without a strong military.
 And here is where drones come into play.

 Drones As The Perfect Means To Erdogan’s Desired End

 Turkey’s defense industry had traditionally been dependent on foreign exporters.
-That was about to change when a US-trained, Turkish engineer Selcuk Bayraktar pitched the idea of drones to some Turkish military officials.
-Simultaneously, Turkey’s main military importers were failing to live up to Turkey’s expectations.
+That was about to change when a US-trained, Turkish engineer Selcuk Bayraktar (now married to Erdogan’s daughter) pitched the idea of drones to some Turkish military officials.
+Simultaneously, Turkey’s main military importers were failing to live up to the country’s expectations.
 Bayraktar’s proposal came with perfect timing and it fitted within Erdogan’s goal of reviving Turkey’s old power, which would aid in maintaining his own.
 This goal could only be achieved with a strong and independent military, which Erdogan has publicly stated as a priority.

-Much to Erdogan’s satisfaction, his drone program and its success against the PKK has become a source of national pride.
-Advanced (aka effective at killing) drones produced at home are seen as a symbol of technological superiority; Turkish politicians are more than eager to post videos on Twitter showing off how well drones can destroy targets.
+In line with Erdogan’s strategy, his drone program and its success against the PKK has become a source of national pride.
+Advanced drones produced at home are seen as a symbol of technological superiority; Turkish politicians are eager to post videos on Twitter showing off how easily drones can destroy targets.
 The successful conflict escalation with the PKK, which has led to hundreds of presumed PKK militants’ deaths, has added to the nation’s pride.
 Without drones, such operations would have been more costly in terms of time, resources, and lives.